milesj/boost/docs/pipeline.md

 ## Usage

-A pipeline can be used to process an input, either in parallel or serial, through a series actions known as work units, to produce a final output.
+A pipeline can be used to process an input, either in parallel or serial, through a series of actions known as work units, to produce a final output.
 There are multiple types of [work units](#work-types) and [pipelines](#pipeline-types), so choose the best one for each use case.